The Monk Nobody Asked For

 17th-level Way of the Astral Self feature

-Your connection to your astral self is complete, allowing you to traverse the astral boundary, leaving your mortal body behind.
+Completing the connection with your Astral Self traverses the astral boundary, leaving your mortal body behind.

 You can cast the astral projection spell, without any material components, only targeting yourself.
 For the duration of this spell cast, all forms of your astral self are considered to be active.